Skip to content

 Command What it does

-Show Security Report Open the bundled-DB findings webview
+Show Security Report Open full security findings webview (all workspace files)

 Scan with OSV.dev Force-refresh CVE results